 All fuel gas piping on the engine is of the double-wall type.
-The annular space in the double-wall piping is ventilated by suction pressure, as created by a ventilation fan, which is to be installed in a safe area outside of the engine room.
+The annular space in the double-wall piping is ventilated by suction pressure, as created by a ventilation fan.
+WinGD recommends having the ventilation fan installed in a safe location outside of the engine room.
+Differing layouts (for installation within the engine room) can also be considered, given prior acceptance from the responsible flag state and or the classification society.
 The ventilation fan's suction side is connected to the ventilation outlet pipe just before the engine inlet in the case of an iGPR installation.
 Alternatively, the connection is on the top of the GVU.